joetannenbaum/alfred-php-workflow-site/pages/docs/cache.md

 If you need to cache volatile data for your workflow, you can easily do so via the `cache` method.

-This method reads and writes to a file called `cache.json` in the Alfred-recommended path on the user's computer (`~/Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/[bundle id]`).
+This method reads and writes to a file called `cache.json` witin the Alfred-recommended directory on the user's computer (`~/Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/[bundle id]`).

 ```php
 $workflow->cache()->writeJson([